fabrica-land/fabrica-connectors/trust_agreement.md

 1. The process for entering into this Agreement is as follows:
    1. The Grantor, or a third party instructed by the Grantor, creates the Trust by generating a Token ID based on the digital signature of this Agreement, the Creation Date and the legal description of the Property;
    2. the Grantor acquires or transfers the Property into the Trust by deed.
 The deed language shall specify both the Fabrica Smart Contract and the Token ID;
-   3. the Grantor Mints the NFT through the Fabrica Smart Contract, attaching this Agreement and a copy of the conveyance deed
+   3. the Grantor Mints the NFT through the Fabrica Smart Contract, attaching this Agreement and a copy of the conveyance deed to the NFT Metadata
    4. Upon a Confirmed Transaction, the Beneficiary will be entitled to the Owner Rights (described below).
 Ownership records for the NFT will be kept by the Fabrica Smart Contract.
-2. The Trustee and Beneficiary are authorized to execute any amendment or restatement of this Agreement in the manner provided in **Section 10** so long as such amendment or restatement is not inconsistent with the provisions of this Agreement; however, no such amendment or restatement is valid or binding until such is attached to the NFT Metadata.
-3. The Trust is not intended to be, shall not be deemed to be, and shall not be treated as a general partnership, limited partnership, joint venture, corporation or joint stock company, and should for all purposes be considered revocable by the Beneficiary.
+2. The Trust is not intended to be, shall not be deemed to be, and shall not be treated as a general partnership, limited partnership, joint venture, corporation or joint stock company, and should for all purposes be considered revocable by the Beneficiary.

 ### 4. Transactions and Interactions with Fabrica Smart Contract